 - Till degree and university are not approved you can not apply for the blue card

 Read also Travel During Expired Working Visa

 Who doesn’t need a national visa for landing in Germany

-- If you have Australia, United States of America, Canada, Japan, New Zealand, Switzerland, Israel and the Republic of Korea passport you still do not need long term visa for landing in Germany.
+- If you have Australia, United States of America, Canada, Japan, New Zealand, Switzerland, Israel, and the Republic of Korea passport you still do not need long term visas for landing in Germany.
 Therefore, you can apply for a national visa directly in Germany.